 - Patent Application Grant (PAG)

 The Patent Application Grant is a funding scheme to assist local companies and individuals to apply for patents of their own inventions.

 The fund is designed to provide financial assistance to help individual SMEs expand their business.

 - Branding, Upgrading, and Domestic Sales Fund (BUD)

 The fund is designed to support HK enterprises in undertaking projects to develop brands, upgrade, restructure their business operations and promote sales in the ASEAN market and Mainland China market.

-The fund is designed to help SMEs and non-listed enterprises obtain loans from participating lenders such as banks for meeting their business needs to enhance their productivity and competitiveness in the rapidly changing business environment.
+The Scheme is designed to help SMEs and non-listed enterprises obtain loans from participating lenders such as banks for meeting their business needs to enhance their productivity and competitiveness in the rapidly changing business environment.

 Businesses of all sizes can enjoy grants that the Hong Kong government offers.
 Take a look at some of the more prominent ones.